-The pump pulse frequency was set to 34.00 GHz which is the maximum of the resonator profile (Fig. 2a).
+The pump pulse frequency was set to 34.00 GHz, which is the maximum of the resonator profile (Fig. 2a).
 The magnetic field was set such that we pumped on the maximum of the nitroxide spectrum (Fig. 2b).
-To optimise the settings for RR and GG we tested observer pulses with a frequency offset of 90 MHz and 70 MHz between the pump and observer pulse, respectively.
-To check for different excitation profile widths of the observer pulse, we tested settings with an observer pulse amplitude of 100 % and 60 %.
+To optimise the settings for RR and GG we tested observer pulses with a frequency offset of 90 and 70 MHz between the pump and observer pulses, respectively.
+To check for different excitation profile widths of the observer pulse, we tested settings with observer pulse amplitudes of 100 % and 60 %.
 The pulse length was always adjusted to get $\pi/2$ and π pulses.
-The observer pulse lengths for both tested frequency offsets were identical in all experiments owing to the similar values of the resonator profile at both observer frequencies (33.91 GHz and 33.93 GHz, Fig. 2a).
-For rectangular observer pulses the pulse lengths were 28 ns and 32 ns, for Gaussian observer pulses, they were 56 ns and 74 ns.
-For the pump pulse we kept the amplitude fixed at 100 %, which resulted in pulse lengths of 16 ns for rectangular and 34 ns for Gaussian pulses.
-As we used Gaussian pulses that were generated by Xepr, the FWHM of the Gaussian pulses was automatically defined by the software as FWHM = $\frac{t_p}{2\sqrt{2 \ln(2)}}$ and we did not optimise this parameter.
-An overview over all observer pulse settings can be found in Table S1 and S2.
+The observer pulse lengths for both tested frequency offsets were identical in all experiments owing to the similar values of the resonator profile at both observer frequencies (33.91 and 33.93 GHz, Fig. 2a).
+For rectangular observer pulses the pulse lengths were 28 and 32 ns; for Gaussian observer pulses, they were 56 and 74 ns.
+For the pump pulse we kept the amplitude fixed at 100%, which resulted in pulse lengths of 16 ns for rectangular and 34 ns for Gaussian pulses.
+As we used Gaussian pulses that were generated by Xepr, the FWHM of the Gaussian pulses was automatically defined by the software as FWHM = $t_p/2\sqrt{2}\ln(2)$, and we did not optimise this parameter.
+An overview of all observer pulse settings can be found in Tables S1 and S2 in the Supplement.